UoPNetSoc/lecturer-bg/README.md

 Sorry about the code quality.
 This was written in the space of a few hours, written between lectures (definitely not during...).

 Everything should be treated as WIP, and we're not responsible if this does anything bad to your poor computer.
+Only works on Windows, but there are probably easy ways to port it to macOS/Linux DEs.

 ## Requirements
 ```